manuGil/online-core/docs/source/radiometric-ops.rst

 Preparation
 ^^^^^^^^^^^

-Through well-known plugins and/or providers, QGIS offers the possibility to apply all kind image enhancements for visualization purposes.
-In this exercise we will make use of such tools.
+Through well-known plugins and providers, QGIS offers the possibility to apply all kind image enhancements for visualisation purposes.
+In this exercise, we will make use of such tools.
 Note that none of these tools changes the actual values stored in the raster datasets.
-They simply change the way the image is being displayed in order to highlight features that are not so obvious when using the default rendering settings.
+They simply change the way the image is being displayed to highlight features that are not so obvious when using the default rendering settings.

 Task 1.2
    Disable the default contrast stretch.
 Go to *Settings > Options > Rendering* tab and scroll down to Contrast enhancement.
-Set the algorithms   *Single band gray, Multi band color (byte / band) and Multi band color (> byte / band)* to **No Stretch**.
+Set the algorithms   *Single band grey, Multiband colour (byte/band) and Multiband colour (> byte/band)* to **No Stretch**.
 Set the *Cumulative pixel count cut*  to :math:`2.0` and :math:`98.0%`.
 Click OK to confirm.
-See Figure :ref:`fig-set-render`
+See Figure :numref:`fig-set-render`

 .. _fig-set-render: